 - you worked at a job where you paid Medicare taxes

-Your first opportunity to enroll in Medicare New Mexico coverage is during your initial enrollment period.
+This is your first opportunity to enroll in Medicare New Mexico coverage.
 This 7-month period starts 3 months before the month you turn 65, includes your birth month, and stretches 3 months after your turn 65.
 You can enroll in Medicare parts A and B during this time.

 During these two periods you can: